-For the summer, the OH nursery is open Mondays through Thursdays, from 9am - 4pm.
+For Spring 2023, the OH nursery is open Mondays through Friday, from 9am - 4pm.

 Ornamental Horticulture at Cuyamaca College is unique in its operation of a retail nursery on campus.
 Since 1981, open six days a week, year-round, the Cuyamaca College Nursery is run by our students, providing hands-on learning for a career in plant propagation or plant sales.
 Paid internships are available for OH students to work as growers or nursery sales associates.
 All sales earnings support the Ornamental Horticulture program.